commschamp/cc.mqtt5.libs/doc/fuzz_test.md

 export AFL_USE_UBSAN=1
 ```

-**WARNING**: It has been noticed when too many sanitizers are enabled at the same time the
+**WARNING**: It has been noticed that when too many sanitizers are enabled at the same time the
 target either fails to compile or fails to produce proper output
 ("Illegal instruction" is reported) when some failure happens.
+If such failure happen
+try to re-compile the fuzzing application without the sanitizers altogether and see
+if any unexpected crash is reported on the generated crash causing input.
+After that, try to recompile enabling only one sanitizer enabled at a time and feeding the
+same problematic input in attempt to produce reasonable failure report from the
+sanitizer.

 As the final stage, build the fuzzing application
 ```
 cmake --build . --target install
 ```

-Note that in case [custom](custom_client_build.md) client libraries are built, the
+Note that in case of [custom](custom_client_build.md) client libraries are built, the
 fuzzing application will be built for each such library and the application name will
 reflect the custom name selected for the library.